AdaCore/RecordFlux/doc/language_reference/language_reference.rst

 **SPARK**

-For each function declaration in the session specification a formal procedure declaration is added to the corresponding generic session package.
+For each function declaration in the state machine specification a formal procedure declaration is added to the corresponding generic state machine package.
 The return type and parameters of a function are represented by the first and subsequent parameters of the generated procedure declaration.

 **Example**

-.. doc-check: rflx,session_parameter
+.. doc-check: rflx,state_machine_parameter
 .. code:: rflx

    with function Decrypt